hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 ### Slow Consumers

 The Reliable `ITopic` provides control and a way to deal with slow consumers.
 It is unwise to keep events for a slow consumer in memory indefinitely since you do not know when it is going to catch up.
-You can control the size of the RingBuffer by using its capacity.
-For the cases when a RingBuffer runs out of its capacity, you can specify the following policies for the `TopicOverloadPolicy` configuration:
+You can control the size of the Ringbuffer by using its capacity.
+For the cases when a Ringbuffer runs out of its capacity, you can specify the following policies for the `TopicOverloadPolicy` configuration:

 * `DISCARD_OLDEST`: Overwrite the oldest item, no matter if a TTL is set.
 In this case the fast producer supersedes a slow consumer
 * `DISCARD_NEWEST`: Discard the newest item.
-* `BLOCK`: Wait until the items are expired in the RingBuffer.
+* `BLOCK`: Wait until the items are expired in the Ringbuffer.
-* `FAIL`: Immediately throw `TopicOverloadException` if there is no space in the RingBuffer.
+* `FAIL`: Immediately throw `TopicOverloadException` if there is no space in the Ringbuffer.

+***RELATED INFORMATION***

+*Please refer to the [Reliable Topic Configuration section](#reliable-topic-configuration) for more information on configuring the Reliable Topic.*